NLnetLabs/cascade/doc/manual/source/intro.rst

 DNSSEC adds an extra layer of information to DNS responses, allowing resolvers to verify that each answer is authentic.
-This is done by adding a digital signature to resource records grouped by type (RRsets) in a zone.
+This is done by adding a digital signature to resource records grouped by type (:term:`RRsets
-These digital signatures are stored in DNS nameservers alongside common record types like A, AAAA, MX, CNAME, etc.
+<Resource Record Set (RRset)>`) in a zone.
+These digital signatures are
+stored in DNS nameservers alongside common record types like A, AAAA, MX, CNAME, etc.

-The keys that are used for DNSSEC are asymmetric, such as RSA and ECDSA (Elliptic Curve Digital Signature Algorithm).
+The keys that are used for DNSSEC are asymmetric, such as :abbr:`RSA (Rivest-Shamir-Adleman cryptosystem)` and :abbr:`ECDSA (Elliptic Curve Digital Signature Algorithm)`.
 The private part is used for signing and must be kept secret all all times.

 DNSSEC adds these record types: